oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 perform substitutions at each step and then truncate to a given precision.
 However, this is error prone and kind of defeats the purpose of what we are trying to do.

-We should point out that we believe Magma has much faster nullspace code (very likely much faster than our own).
-So perhaps that would make a more reasonable benchmark.
+We should point out that we believe Magma has very fast nullspace code (very likely much faster than our own).
+So perhaps that would make a more reasonable benchmark for our next blog.

 ## Why are Oscar q-series fast